zalenix/portaldocs/portal-sdk/generated/top-extensions-context-panes.md

 import { Person } from "_generated/SamplesExtension/DataModels/Person";
 import * as Di from "Fx/DependencyInjection";
 import * as OptionsGroup from "Fx/Controls/OptionsGroup";
+import { BladeReferences, BladeLink, ResourceLink, ClickableLink  } from "Fx/Composition";
 import * as FxCompositionBlade from "Fx/Composition/Pdl/Blade";
 import { ViewModels as ViewModelDefinitions } from "_generated/ExtensionDefinition";
 import { DataContext } from "../../NavigationArea";
-import { BladeLink, ResourceLink, ClickableLink } from "Fx/Composition";

 // import references to blades that are opened by these samples import * as Resources from "ClientResources";
 import { ViewModel as HotspotViewModel } from "Fx/Controls/HotSpot";
-import { AppBladeReference, ListViewChildBladeReference, OpenBladeApiChildBladeReference, OpenBladeApiSamplesReference } from "_generated/BladeReferences";

 import Def = ViewModelDefinitions.V1$Navigation.OpenBladeApiSamplesViewModel;
 import BladeContainer = FxCompositionBlade.Container;